KristianHolsheimer/keras-gym/doc/notebooks/atari/ppo.rst

 After a few hundred episodes, this is what you can expect:

 .. image:: ../../_static/img/pong.gif
-  :alt: DQN beating Atari 2600 Pong after a few hundred episodes.
+  :alt: Beating Atari 2600 Pong after a few hundred episodes.
   :align: center